ikosmidis/enrichwith/README.md

 I believe that

-* users and developers should have direct access to useful functionality and quantities in the R ecosystem, epsecially if these include implementations of complex statistical quantities
+* users and developers should have direct access to useful functionality and quantities in the R ecosystem, especially if these include implementations of complex statistical quantities

 * quantities and functionality that are specific to a list-like `object_x` should be components of `object_x`